Dirk-Douwes-Schultz/extended_bayesian_EE_mobility/readme.txt

 NY_data.RData - data for New York County

-final_model_king_county.R - code for fitting final model (underlined in Table 1) for King County.
+final_model_king_county.R - code for fitting the final model (underlined in Table 1) for King County.
 Note that the final model for the other counties can be run by slightly modifying this code.